-Dr. Armstrong is currently conducting historical-ecological research in northern Ts'msyen and Gitxsan homelands with a focus on traditional resource and environmental management.
-Current and ongoing work includes the identification and study of ancient forest garden and orchard ecosystems, Indigenous data sovereignty, and the evolution of the Malus genus.
-The HER Lab in Indigenous Studies at Simon Fraser University is currently accepting exceptional graduate students with a desire to undertake exploratory and outdoor research with a purpose.
+Dr. Armstrong is currently conducting historical-ecological research for and with northern Ts'msyen and Gitxsan title holders in what is now known as British Columbia.
+Current and ongoing work includes the identification and study of ancient forest gardens and orchard ecosystems, Indigenous data sovereignty, trail and landscape archaeology, and the continental range change of species of Corylus, Malus, Fritillaria, and other culturally significant plant species.
+The HER Lab in Indigenous Studies at Simon Fraser University is currently accepting exceptional graduate students with a desire to undertake exploratory and outdoor research.

 Research interests

-Landscape archaeology, ethnoecology, historical ecology, environmental archaeology, ethnobotany, paleoethnobotany, phytogeography, traditional resource & environmental management, heritage management, organismal botany, dendrecology, population genetics
+Historical ecology, ethnoecology, environmental archaeology, ethnobotany, paleoethnobotany, phytogeography, heritage management, organismal botany, dendroecology, population genetics

 Funding sources